Ben Linders: Trainer / Coach / Adviser / Author / Speaker

 People can use them to self-improve their way of working, or coach professionals, teams, and organizations in improving their performance and increasing the value that they deliver.

 This journey of agile scaling and becoming a digital company makes me eat my own dog food.
-I apply what I teach, advice, and coach on how to work and be agile.
+I apply what I teach, advise, and coach on how to work and be agile.
 I’m learning what my customers need, how they use my agile coaching tools, and the benefits that it brings.

 I develop digital tools, publish them, and update them, where ideas from DevOps help me to do it effectively.
 I use techniques from Kanban, Lean, and Scrum, to manage the many different things that I do.